jonasanchezla/jonasanchezla/README.md

 ### Hi there 👋

+Hello, my name is Jonathan Sanchez and I am studying software engineering at General Assembly.
+Coding in general is a whole new field to me and I am excited to learn and pick up some new skills.
+I am ready to start a new career in life and excited for future opportunities.
+Although I don't have much experience in the tech field, I am able to adapt to any environment I am put in.
+In my past job, at a gym facility,  I knew nothing of fitness/health, but over a short amount of time I became the highest manager position available.
+I hope to expand my knowledge even after graduating from school, and keep moving forward in any field I end up in.

 <!--
 **jonasanchezla/jonasanchezla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.